ziggr/ESO-PetKennel/README.md

 # To Do

 - Assistants?
 It's amusing to see Tythis and Nuzhimeh chasing after crafters as they do their daily writs.
 Should I hide them?
+- No, there is no way to force _other_ players to dismiss _their_ pets.
+Perhaps politely ask them to install PetKennel?.

 # Thank You